datagrok-ai/public/libraries/compute-utils/reactive-tree-driver/README.md

 it will be discarded.
 - Data links the has inputs in `I` and outputs outside of `I` will be run.
-- Meta links that have either input or output in `Y` will be rerun.
+- Meta and validatros links that have either input or output in `Y` will be rerun.
-- All validators will be rerun.
-- All orphaned metadata will be discarded.
+- All orphaned metadata and validations will be discarded.

 Note that links run order is based on the DFS order of the first encountered input.
 After data link is triggered, all triggered